Irrelon/SyncScript/README.md

 # Irrelon SyncScript
+> This is beta code and should not be relied on for production use yet.
+It may not work in all cases and may generate incorrect output from your code.
+When it is production ready we will update this message.

 Write clean, readable synchronous JavaScript code and output to callback-based async code automatically.
 Compiles to readable, compatible JS code that runs everywhere and on every browser.
 No libraries or dependencies, just clean code.